SJaffa/shell-novice-videos/_episodes/01-intro.md

 # Welcome & motivation

+> TODO: Use `>` and callout for all "show" instructions and todo notes?

 > **SHOW** speaker

 Welcome to this introduction to the UNIX shell course from UCL's Centre for Advanced Research Computing.